 Should I renew my postdoctoral registration with the Postdoctoral Office while awaiting receipt of my renewed work permit?

-Yes- You can continue to train as a postdoctoral fellow and continue to hold an active postdoctoral registration status on Minerva while you are awaiting receipt of your new work permit.
+Yes.
+You can continue to train as a postdoctoral fellow and continue to hold an active postdoctoral registration status on Minerva while you are awaiting receipt of your new work permit.
 If the delay in receiving your new work permit is attributable to Citizenship Immigration Canada (CIC - Case Processing Centre in Vegreville), you are presumed as having Implied Status.
 You will remain under the same conditions of your expired work permit, as long as you have applied for a new work permit before the original work permit expired and have remained in Canada.
 Please refer to the CIC page on implied status.

-- Am I eligible to obtain a post-graduation work permit?
+Am I eligible to obtain a post-graduation work permit?

 The eligibility requirements for a post-graduate work permit are available on the CIC website.
 You must have a valid study permit when you apply for the post-graduation work permit.
 To determine your eligibility for a post-graduation work permit, please use the CIC self-assessment tool.

 Can I leave Canada or return to Canada on an implied status?

 It is important that you be aware that, at the time you return to Canada, if your application has not yet been processed by CIC, you will be readmitted in Canada on your implied status but you will not be able to resume your postdoctoral training activities until your application has been processed.
 (In other words, you will lose the implied status for the purpose of continuing your training activities even though you may have been readmitted in Canada).

 If you leave temporarily and your work permit has not been renewed before you seek to re-enter Canada and you do not have your new document, you will have to re-apply (either at the port of entry if you have the right to do so, or at a visa office outside Canada) and pay another processing fee.
 Detailed information can be found in CIC's guide to Applying to extend your stay in Canada.

-Please Note: you may put yourself at risk of being denied implied status for the purpose of resuming your postdoctoral training activities if you leave Canada.
+Please note: You may put yourself at risk of being denied implied status for the purpose of resuming your postdoctoral training activities if you leave Canada.
 We advise that you inquire directly with CIC when planning a trip outside of Canada while you are awaiting receipt of a renewed work permit.